andycroll/andycroll.com/_posts/2020/2020-01-20-be-suspicious-of-join-tables.md

 ## Why not?

-There’s extra manual work to be done when you can’t simply create “has and belongs to”-style joins, as you have to create the joining model yourself.
+There’s extra manual work to be done as you have to create the joining model yourself.

 ```ruby
 # has_and_belongs_to_many